This is a sponsored guest post, even so, I think it's is very relative to anyone who is thinking of shipping anything to Australia.

-As an example, if you’re sending a full dedicated container this can take between 6-8 weeks to arrive in Sydney, while the more cost effective method of a shared container can take anywhere between 10-12 weeks.
+As an example, if you’re shipping a full dedicated container from the US, this can take between 6-8 weeks to arrive in Australia, while the more cost-effective method of a shared container can take anywhere between 10-12 weeks.

-Consult your international moving experts for exact timeframes.
+Consult your international moving company for exact time frames.